5 ways to up staff retention in your accounting firm

 Traditional compliance services are repetitive and can be uninspiring, so your team may be feeling bored or in a rut.
 Advisory is the way forward as it makes every day different, and will impact your bottom line for the better, so don’t be put off by resistance.

-If you’re trying to work out the best way to train your staff up, have a look into continuing professional development (CPD) courses or schemes.
-They essentially record the individual’s experience, what they learn and how they apply it in work.
+If you’re trying to work out the best way to train your staff up, have a look at continuing professional development (CPD) courses or schemes.
 There are endless benefits for both parties: employees will become more competent and efficient, and adaptable to change, and for your firm, you’ll be confident your staff can handle themselves.
 It’ll eventually lead to the entire firm’s services becoming more dynamic, which will increase your client retention as your firm becomes one of the best around.
-It’s so much more fulfilling to sell advisory because you’re literally guiding your clients to success, helping them strategise for greatness along the way.
+It’s so much more fulfilling to sell advisory because you’re guiding your clients to success.

 3. Respect must go both ways